P7-33/WWW.BW-BLOCKCHAIN.EXCHANGE.io/CONTRIBUTING.md

 Do not reinvent the wheel.
 Always use base-class methods for cryptography.

-The CCXT library supports the following authentication algorithms and cryptography algorithms:
+The BW library supports the following authentication algorithms and cryptography algorithms:

 - HMAC
 - JWT (JSON Web Token)